venueless/venueless/docs/developer/api/chat.rst

 * The server may or may not omit these updates for channels you are currently subscribed to, since you receive these events anyways.

-* The client should ignore notification pointers with lower values than the last known notification pointers.
+* The client should ignore unread pointers with lower values than the last known unread pointers.

 * These broadcasts are **not** send for volatile memberships.